 sachin sangle

-sachin sangle about 4 years ago
+sachin sangle over 4 years ago

 Nice post about hiring developers, Dasha!
 One thing I really got out of it that developer’s portfolio.
 Again, thanks and keep up the good work, it’s very helpful.